-As part of its Economic Development Focus Area Incentive Program, the City of Shasta Lake has established a Business Improvement Incentive Program designed to encourage the improvement and investment in commercial properties located on Shasta Dam Boulevard Target Area that contribute to the revitalization within the City of Shasta Lake.
+As part of its Economic Development Focus Area Incentive Program, the City of Shasta Lake has established a Business Improvement Incentive Program designed to encourage the improvement and investment in commercial properties located on Shasta Dam Boulevard and/or Cascade Blvd Target Area that contribute to the revitalization within the City of Shasta Lake.

 The Improvement Incentive Program features a grant of up to $2,500 and additionally a loan for $2,500 for a total of $5,000 to assist in the cost of improvements made by a property owner or tenant that are necessary for use of the building by the tenant.
 The program must only be used for zoning permitted, administrative, or Use Permitted uses within the Zoning District.
 Any permit required must be submitted and approved before funds are dispersed.